clausbroch/node-red-gfconnect/README.md

 ===========

 ### About
-Node Red GFConnect is a Node-RED flow for connecting with the Grainfather Connect (G30) brewing system.
+Node Red GFConnect is a Node-RED flow for controlling the Grainfather Connect (G30) brewing system from Raspberry Pi.
+It can be used as a replacement for the official Grainfather App.

 <img src="pictures/GFConnectMainControl.png">